Jason-0009/Order-portal-server/README.md

 1. **Clone the repository**

-    First, you need to clone the Order Portal Server repository to your local machine.
+    First, you need to clone the repository to your local machine.
 You can do this using the following command:

     ```bash
     git clone <repository-url>